Good things are happening in British business

-If you’re looking to buy property for your business, a commercial mortgage could help you finance it.
+If you’re looking to buy property for your business to occupy, or to build your investment property portfolio, a commercial mortgage could help.

 A commercial mortgage, also known as a business mortgage, is a loan that can only be used to fund a commercial property for business use.
 A residential mortgage is a loan that is used to fund a residential property, usually your home.

 This will depend on your circumstances, but we can lend up to 70% of the property value.

 Yes, we can help you find the right commercial mortgage and guide you through the application process.

 Yes, you can apply for a commercial mortgage to purchase rental properties for your business.

 No, you don’t need to have a Lloyds Bank Business Current Account to apply for a commercial mortgage with us.

 To grow a resilient business that’s around for the long term, you must plan for sustainable growth.
 That means understanding the current situation and having a vision for the future.

 All lending is subject to status.
 Security may be required.

 *Arrangement fees, security fees and valuation fees may apply when you take a commercial mortgage so you’ll need to take these into consideration when comparing it against a business loan.